Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Three steps to model a solid - Preliminary discussion

 is called the non-adiabatic term.
 Since the ions move, the electrons do not remain confined in the same electronic state \( \varphi_m \), but undergo transitions from state \( m \) to other states \( n \).
 Electrons and ions exchange energy and influence one another.
 Then, the term \( D \) represents an electron-ion interaction contribution, involving both first and second derivatives of the electronic wavefunctions \( \lbrace \varphi_n \rbrace \) with respect to the ionic coordinates.
 In order to compute such derivatives, one must account for the variations of the electronic wavefunctions with respect to infinitesimal displacements of \( \textbf{R}_j \).
 However, since electrons are much faster than ions, it is generally expected that these variations are negligible and can be safely omitted.
 To describe the dynamics of a solid, we proceed through three steps. \begin{itemize} \item[1.]
 The fixed-ion electronic problem

 should be solved for each $\lbrace \textbf{R} \rbrace$ configuration of the nuclei.
 Such a problem is not solvable, so we fix the ions at the vertices of a lattice.
-Now the difficulty is to treat $\sim 10^{23}$ electrons interacting with each other and with the fixed ions.
+The main difficulty now lies in treating approximately $10^{23} \text{cm}^{-3}$ electrons interacting both with one another and with fixed ions.
 We apply to $\mathcal{H}^{(e)}$ the Hartree-Fock method and ultimately have to study the problem of a particle in an effective potential $V(\textbf{r})$, which is periodic on the crystal with respect to each of its elementary cells.
 After applying the Hartree-Fock method, the Hamiltonian

 is periodic.
-Ultimately, we must study the problem of a particle subjected to a periodic potential, the so-called Bloch's problem, i.e.
+Ultimately, we must study the problem of a particle subjected to a periodic potential, the so-called Bloch's problem, i.e.,